 Frequently Asked Questions

 What is the best food for camping?

 The best food for campers is a mix of food items that can be cooked over a camp stove or campfire and some on-the-go meals and snacks.
-Pancakes, scrambled eggs, franks and beans, grilled fish, or corn and baked potatoes are popular camping foods.
+Pancakes, scrambled eggs, franks and beans, grilled fish, or corn and baked potatoes are popular foods for camping.

 If you do not have access to a heat source, bring only food items that don’t require cooking like sandwich bread, PB&J, fresh fruit, and trail mix.

 How do you keep food fresh when camping?